MarkEWaite/jenkins-bugs/README.md

 Moved the assertions into Jenkinsfile so they can be coded in groovy.

 Not clear why the job missed the second change I submitted.
+More checks needed.